joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-08-28-JS-robot-tug-of-war.md

 P(\text{win immediately})(x_0) = \frac12 + x_0.
 $$

-If, instead, Player 1 wins eventually, then have to move somewhere to the left of $\frac12,$ then Player 2 has to move somewhere to the right of $-\frac12,$ and then Player 1 has to win from there.
+If Player 1 wins eventually, then they have to move the game somewhere to the left of $\frac12,$ then Player 2 has to move it somewhere to the right of $-\frac12,$ and then Player 1 has to win from there.

 $$
 \begin{align}